forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 // Official Website of the President of Russia
-* <en.kremlin.ru> // since July often unavailable from central Europe (according to wikipedia due to attacks)
+* <en.kremlin.ru> // since July often unavailable from central Europe (according to wikipedia due to IT attacks)